 DHP Supply and Inflation

-Another 1 billion DHP were created as staking rewards over time.
+Another 1 billion DHP will be created as staking rewards over time.
 The staking rewards are comparable to mining rewards. dHealth Network rewards will be released to each block creator but based on a POS+ (Proof of Stake+) system.

-The dHealth Network is a self-sustaining economic ecosystem involving DHP token holders, Supernode operators, and organizations that are applying use-cases.
+The dHealth Network is a self-sustaining economic ecosystem involving DHP token holders, node operators, and organizations that are applying use-cases.
 In this way, it’s similar to many decentralized blockchains, but there are important differences that make it easier for anyone to earn rewards.
 An initial DHP token distribution is achieved by allocating DHP via Airdrop to the NEM community, DHP sale, and early supporters as well as team members.
-The DHP holders can sell and buy DHP via centralized exchanges and a decentralized Automated Market Maker (AMM).
-Supernodes and their operators secure and enable the dHealth Network and its use cases in which individuals and organizations holing DHP are participating.
+The DHP holders can sell and buy DHP via decentralized and centralized exchanges.
+Supernodes and their operators secure and enable the dHealth Network and its use cases in which individuals and organizations holding DHP are participating.
 Supernodes receive Block Rewards for creating new blocks and transaction fees and distribute it to the DHP holders that staked on the Supernode.
 Supernode operators can deduct a fee from the rewards and fees.
-The Community Fund has an initial supply of 400 million DHP and is also fed by fees from the Block Reward.
-A maximum of 40 million DHP is allocated per epoch to support Use Cases that generate transactions on the dHealth Network.
-Decisions are made by voting from the DHP holders.
+The Innovation Fund has an initial supply of 400 million DHP and is also fed by fees from the Block Reward.
+A maximum of 40 million DHP is allocated per epoch from to the Innovation Fund to support Use Cases that generate transactions on the dHealth Network.

 dHealth Network’s blocks are confirmed every 30 seconds, therefore rewards are frequent.
 Block rewards consist of inflation rewards and transaction fees.
 The chances of earning a block reward are based mainly on the operator’s DHP stake, as well as other factors like network activity.
 Both node operators and anyone else with a DHP wallet can earn block rewards.
 The higher an account’s DHP balance, the higher the chance of it earning a block reward.
 Even those who do not run a node can earn block rewards by delegating their stake to a node.